-Most interesting wonders of Moldova
+Most interesting landmarks of Moldova

 Below are listed the most amazing natural and man made landmarks of Moldova.